edwardtfn/TX-Ultimate-Easy/README.md

 - **Via Home Assistant UI:**
   All device settings can be managed through the Home Assistant interface.
 No need to edit YAML files directly.

-- **Using Blueprints:**
-  Import and use blueprints to quickly configure your device for common use cases.

 ## Documentation
 To be written.